ziyewang/COMEBin/README.md

   -p STR          path to access to the bam files
   -n INT          number of views for contrastive multiple-view learning (default=6) -t INT          number of threads (default=5)
-  -l FLOAT        temperature in loss function (default=0.15) -e INT          embedding size for combine network (default=2048) -c INT          embedding size for coverage network (default=2048) -b INT          batch size for training process (default=1024)
+  -l FLOAT        temperature in loss function (default=0.07 for assemblies with an N50 > 10000, default=0.15 for others) -e INT          embedding size for combine network (default=2048) -c INT          embedding size for coverage network (default=2048) -b INT          batch size for training process (default=1024)